jorloicono/AF-COPILOT-NET/LABORATORIOS/LAB 3.md

----
-lab:
-    title: 'Exercise - Develop new code features using GitHub Copilot'
-    description: 'Learn how to accelerate the development of new code features using GitHub Copilot in Visual Studio Code.'
----

 # Develop new code features using GitHub Copilot

 GitHub Copilot's code completion and interactive chat features help developers write code faster and with fewer errors.
 It provides suggestions for code snippets, functions, and even entire classes based on the context of the code being written.
 In this exercise, you use GitHub Copilot to accelerate the development of new code features in Visual Studio Code.

-This exercise should take approximately **30** minutes to complete.

-> **IMPORTANT**: To complete this exercise, you must provide your own GitHub account and GitHub Copilot subscription.
-If you don't have a GitHub account, you can <a href="https://github.com/" target="_blank">sign up</a> for a free individual account and use a GitHub Copilot Free plan to complete the exercise.
-If you have access to a GitHub Copilot Pro, GitHub Copilot Pro+, GitHub Copilot Business, or GitHub Copilot Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.

 ## Before you start